Chaos-Gao/MyStat302Package/README.md

 ## Installation

-You can install the released version of MyStat302Package from [CRAN](https://CRAN.R-project.org) with:
+You can install the MyStat302Package Package using the following line:

 ``` r
 install.packages("MyStat302Package")